-The imaging department at Spire South Bank Hospital in Worcester offers Abdominal Aortic Aneurysm Scanning for all who may be at risk of the condition.
+The Radiology Department at Spire Washington Hospital in Rickleton, Tyne and Wear can now offer Abdominal Aortic Aneurysm (AAA) scanning for anyone who thinks they may be at risk of developing the condition.

-As people age, the wall of the aorta may weaken and this can cause the walls to expand and an aneurysm can form.
-A small aneurysm is not dangerous but it is important to be regularly monitored.
-A large aneurysm is more dangerous.
-If left untreated the wall of the aorta can give way and this can be fatal.
+As people age, the wall of the aorta may weaken and this can cause the walls to expand and an aneurysm, or bulge, can form.
+A small aneurysm is not dangerous but it is important that it is regularly monitored.
+A large aneurysm if left untreated can cause the wall of the aorta to give way, and this can be fatal.

-An aneurysm is most common in men over 65 years of age, and in men or women with a family history.
+AAA is most common in men over 65 years of age, and in men or women with a family history of the condition.
 The chance of having an aneurysm increases with age and may also increase if you smoke or have high blood pressure.

 Do I need a GP referral?

-No, you may refer yourself for this scan and an appointment can be made through our imaging department.
+No, you may refer yourself for this scan and an appointment can be made through our imaging department on 0191 418 8629.
 If your GP feels this scan is necessary they are able to refer you.

 However, if you are claiming through an insurance company they may prefer you to have a referral from your GP.